 Depending on their level of entry, engineers can gain Chartered Engineer (CEng) or Incorporated Engineer (IEng) professional status.
 Both are highly regarded by employers throughout industry.

-Depending on their qualification, engineers can progress by taking on more responsibility for the management of engineering projects and teams of engineers.
+Depending on their qualification, Aerospace Engineers can progress by taking on more responsibility for the management of engineering projects and teams of Engineers.

-Some engineers choose to become self-employed or take contract work on a freelance basis.
+Some Aerospace Engineers choose to become self-employed or take contract work on a freelance basis.

 To enter a degree course in aeronautical engineering, the usual requirement is: